AltspaceVR/AltspaceSDK-wiki/Your-First-Altspace-App.md

 	renderer.render( scene );
 };
 ```
-You're done!
-Now fire up your local web server (we recommend Prepros; see the [[Workflow]] page for more info) to host this page, then copy the URL.
+Now fire up your local web server (we recommend Prepros; see the [[Workflow]] page) to host this page, then copy the URL.
 Enter AltspaceVR (try it first with your HMD unplugged, non-VR mode), and go to a space that has an area designated for running apps.
 Open the Altspace Web Browser, copy your app URL into the address bar, and select the "beam" icon.
-You should now see the cube (or whatever model you chose).
-If you don't, check out the [[Troubleshooting]] page.
+You should now see the cube or whatever model you chose.
+If you don't, see the [[Troubleshooting]] page.
 If it worked, quit Altspace, plug in your Oculus Rift DK2, and view your app running in VR.

 Congratulations, you created your first Altspace Web App!